yogo1212/event-magic/README.md

 This is a personal project.
 If you want to add something or recommend a change drop a message or open a pull request.

 Ohh..
-And: The lists of downsides i have here might not be complete.
-Please tell me if you think they do.
+And: The lists of downsides here might not be complete.
+Please tell me if you think they are.

 # SSL

 Sadly, SSL isn't that well integrated into bufferevents.
 For instance, reconnecting the same bufferevent after disconnect probably wont work (at least they didn't the last time i checked).
 Maybe that will change but right now it's hard to use.
 I've seen me and my colleagues writing the same code over and over.

-If you feel in a similar way and really hope to see all your problems solved - make sure i don't get your hopes up and then disappoint you:
+If you feel a similar way and really hope to see all your problems solved - make sure i don't get your hopes up and then disappoint you:

 ## Downsides